 The chemistry program provides a strong foundation in the principles and practices of modern chemistry by emphasizing fundamental topics in chemistry-related STEM courses.
-Additionally, this program gives students the discipline and hands-on experience of testing theories in the laboratory.
+This program gives students the discipline and hands-on experience of testing theories in the laboratory.
 Chemists are the people who transform the everyday materials around us into amazing things including research and development of pharmaceuticals, materials, policies and regulations, personal care products, and much more.
 This program prepares students for admission into a chemistry or related science baccalaureate program, pre-medical/dental program, pharmacy school or secondary teaching.
-The computer literacy requirement will be met throughout the course work in the degree program.

 Required Courses & Learning Outcomes

 Frequently Asked Questions

 What is chemistry?

 Chemistry is the study of the composition, structure, and properties of matter (anything that occupies space and has mass).
 Chemistry looks at how matter interacts with other matter or energy.
 Simply is the study of how everything you see and feel works with everything else you see and feel.